Code-Institute-Submissions/milestone-project-61/TESTING.md

     - The text fits on the screen and if I highlight the phone number or email address, my mobile device prompts me to save them to my contacts.

 #### Contact: Tablet
-- The contact form looks and behaves exactly as it does on the mobile device, but now occupies only the left-hand half of the screen.
+- The contact form looks and behaves exactly as it does on the mobile device, the only difference is that it now occupies only the left-hand half of the screen.
 - The semi-transparent background of the contact form column also occupies half of the screen, and keeps the form elements visible against the fullscreen background.

 #### Contact: Desktop
+- The contact form looks and behaves exactly as it does on the tablet device.
+- Because the webpage is now being navigated with a mouse rather than by finger gesture/tap, there is now a hover effect on the input boxes, text area and send button.
+They turn gold on mouseover, and revert to silver on mouseout.

 ### Footer
 #### Footer: Mobile